arekt/arekt.github.io/slides/slides/aws-services-with-swift.md

 ## Reality

-  We still have a lot of libraries with objective-C dependencies
+  - We still have a lot of libraries with objective-C dependencies

-  - Carthage (it takes ages to install dependencies)
+  - Carthage (it takes even more time to install dependencies)
   - Cocoapods (it will make mess in your xcode configuration)

+--

+but is getting better:

+  - SPM support in XCode
+  - SwiftUI
+  - server side Swift ecosystem is growing, more pure Swift libraries

 ---